peterbartels/git-worktree-agent/DEVELOPMENT.md

 # Development Guide

-This guide is for developers working on git-worktree-manager itself.
+This guide is for developers working on git-worktree-agent itself.

 ## Prerequisites